BandiMeszaros/trento-nextgen-automated-network_deployment/README.md

 1. It is a good practice to clear your working cache before loading or starting a new network.
 Run: 'spider clear-work' every time before a 'start-new' or a 'load-network' command
 2. If you don't know what a particular command does type 'spider $COMMAND --help'
-3. Sometimes it happens after vagrant up that the set link delays and bandwidths are not applied in this case run 'vagrant reload'
+3. Sometimes it happens after vagrant up that the set link delays and bandwidths are not applied.
+In this case run 'vagrant reload'
+4. It is a good practice to add the routers first to your network design and then the links and after that the hosts.
+Because spider only stores those links and hosts which are connected to a router.